-Evidence-based Strategy Action Steps Trauma-Informed Practices/SEL Increase the amount of support from Trauma Informed practices, SEL strategies, and agency supports in all BMSD schools.
-Analysis of Academic Data for Complete an analysis of assessment data on at least an annual basis to identify areas of academic need in mathematics.
-Instructional Change These areas will be targeted for instructional training, resource development and scheduling.
-Research Based Instructional Train and implement the Building a Thinking Classroom in Mathematics strategies Practices in Math Train and implement the Building a Thinking Classroom in Mathematics strategies.
+Evidence-based Strategy Action Steps Trauma-Informed Increase the amount of support from Trauma Informed practices, SEL Practices/SEL strategies, and agency supports in all BMSD schools.
+Analysis of Academic Complete an analysis of assessment data on at least an annual basis to Data for Instructional identify areas of academic need in mathematics.
+These areas will be Change targeted for instructional training, resource development and scheduling.
+Research Based Train and implement the Building a Thinking Classys on in Mathematica Instructional Practices in Train and implement the Building a Thinking Classroom in Mathematics Math strategies.